-Education & Community Development Internships in Cordoba
+Education & Community Development Internships: Intern abroad in Cordoba, Argentina

 With over 5,000 education providers and home to the Universidad Nacional de Córdoba (one of the oldest universities in South America, founded in1613), Cordoba, has earned the nickname La Docta (“the learned”).
 The city offers interns opportunity to immerse themselves, supporting local teachers while developing their Spanish language skills.